Sweet Pea Atkinson: Biography

 Atkinson was born in Oberlin, Ohio, and moved to Detroit as a child.
 He worked at the Chrysler factory, and sang with colleagues in a local band, Hi Energy.
 He met Don Was in the late 1970s, when he was rehearsing at the studio used by Was.

 Atkinson joined Was (Not Was) as joint lead vocalist alongside Harry Bowens.
 He also featured on some of the band's most successful recordings.
 In 1982, shortly after the release of the first Was (Not Was) album, he recorded and released his first solo album, Don't Walk Away.
 The album was co-produced by David and Don Was.
 In 1997, along with Kris Kristofferson, Atkinson starred in a 15-minute short film included on Don Was' album Forever's a Long, Long Time, which was released under the alias Orquestra Was.
 Atkinson also performed as lead vocalist on most of the songs on the album, on which Was interprets songs by Hank Williams.

 Atkinson later joined forces with blues guitarist Randy Jacobs – also a longtime Was (Not Was) session guitarist who co-wrote the band's most successful hit, "Walk the Dinosaur" – in a band called The Boneshakers.
-Together they released three albums, two of which were studio recordings: Book of Spells in 1997 and Shake the Planet in 1999, both on Point Blank Records.
+Together they released three albums, two of which were studio recordings: Book of Spells in 1997 and Shake the Planet in 1999, both on Pointblank Records.
 The third album was Live in Seattle, with saxophonist Mindi Abair, which was released on Concord Records.
 Two more albums were credited to Mindi Abair and The Boneshakers: The EastWest Sessions (2017) and All I Got for Christmas Is the Blues (2018).

 Atkinson also toured for ten years with Lyle Lovett, and sang on recordings by Bonnie Raitt, Bob Dylan, Elton John, Brian Wilson, Willie Nelson, Iggy Pop, Jackson Browne, Jimmy Barnes, and many others.

 Death

-He died on May 5, 2020 from a heart attack in Los Angeles, aged 74.
+He died on May 5, 2020, from a heart attack in Los Angeles, aged 74.